-We carried out this focused announced inspection on 19 October 2021 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced inspection on 13 December 2021 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
 The inspection was led by a Care Quality Commission, (CQC), inspector who was supported by a specialist dental adviser.

-To get to the heart of patients' experiences of care and treatment, we always ask the following three questions:
+To get to the heart of patients' experiences of care and treatment, we usually ask five key questions, however due to the ongoing pandemic and to reduce time spent on site, only the following three questions were asked: